 Summer Library Aide

-The position of Temporary Library Aide will assist various library departments in the implementation of their Summer Reading Program and additional summer activities.
+The position of Library Summer Aide will assist various library departments in the implementation of their Summer Library Challenge and additional summer activities.
 The duties include (but are not limited to): assisting with running crafts and other classes, assisting with signup of summer readers, basic shelving and shelf-reading, craft preparation and cleanup, off-site promotion, basic member assistance and other general duties.

 The list of essential functions, as outlined herein, is intended to be representative of the major tasks performed within this classification.
 It is not necessarily descriptive of any one position in the class.
 The omission of an essential function does not preclude management from assigning duties not listed herein if such duties are a logical assignment to the position.
 Specific tasks on a day-to-day basis will reflect the overall areas of expertise for this position.